 In a novel, a character can reflect thoughtfully for as long as the writer so desires.
-They can sit on a train and watch the rugged landscape stream past as they travel backwards and forward in time.
-They can reveal their deepest inner workings and sources of trauma, affections and excitement.
+They can sit on a train and watch the rugged landscape stream past as they travel backward and forward in time.
+They can reveal their deepest inner workings and sources of trauma, affections, and excitement.

 In a novel, the writer can do whatever they want.